telerik/maui-docs/controls/datagrid/localization.md

 ---
 title: Localization
 page_title: .NET MAUI DataGrid Documentation - Localization
-description: "Check our &quot;Localization&quot; documentation article for Telerik DataGrid for .NET MAUI control."
+description:
-position: 10
+position: 40
 slug: datagrid-localization
 ---

 # .NET MAUI DataGrid Localization

-The Telerik DataGrid for .NET MAUI provides localization support.
+The Telerik UI for .NET MAUI DataGrid provides localization support.
 In short, you can translate the text displayed as a validation error message to other languages, so that your application can be adapted to different regions.

 >important For more details about the localization process of Telerik UI for .NET MAUI components, refer to the common [Globalization and Localization]({%slug globalization-localization%}) topic.